 Ever wonder what's exactly at work in your favorite anti-aging beauty products?
 Care to better understand the back labels the next time you're browsing for a new option to add to your beauty cabinet?
 This is a challenge faced by many—oftentimes the terms and teeny-tiny symbols that make up anti-aging ingredient lists aren't exactly user-friendly.
-To help you better make sense of the perplexing lists found on the backs of beauty buys, here's a breakdown of how to navigate that back label.
+To help you better make sense of the perplexing lists found on the backs of beauty buys, here's a breakdown of how to understand the ingredients in your skincare products.

 First, there are certain proven ingredients you should look for.
 In addition to vitamins C and E, retinoids (which accelerate cell turnover) and Idebenone (a potent antioxidant) both help reduce the appearance of sun damage and fine lines.
 Alpha hydroxy acids (AHAs), which you might see by their names like lactic acid and glycolic acid, are a family of exfoliators that remove dead skin cells and correct sun damage.